- User Syncing

 lftp sftp://username:email@example.com:2222 -e "put AgencyName_PartnerName_YYYYMMDDHHSS.log.gz; bye" lftp sftp://username:firstname.lastname@example.org:2222 -e "mput *.gz; bye"

-If you are providing private client data (using the Pixel Targeting option) please include the client name in the filename, example:
+If you are providing private client data (using a permissioned taxonomy or external data segment options) please include the client name in the filename, example:

-If you are providing global data (using the Audience targeting option) please omit the client name in the filename, example:
+If you are providing generally available data (using a global taxonomy) please omit the client name in the filename, example:

 If you are providing both types of data, please provide 1 file for global data, and 1 file per private client, example (3 private clients and 1 global file):